 Boundless Energy is an outdoor playground that celebrates the innovative ways we can use natural forces to power our lives.
 Interactive stations explore ways to harness renewable energy from the sun, the wind, and ocean motion.
 Visitors can expend their own “boundless energy” at a play area for kids in which stationary bikes, hand cranks, and a seesaw powers a whimsical water sculpture.

-Fun is sure to be had by all at the aquarium because there is so much to do and see, and whether you spend the whole day touring the aquarium’s different attractions or admiring the multitude of coral that the aquarium grows, Birch’s Aquarium is a full of adventures and good times.
-The aquarium is open year round, with the exception of major holidays, from 9am to 5pm daily.
+Fun is sure to be had by all at the aquarium because there is so much to do and see, and whether you spend the whole day touring the aquarium’s different attractions or admiring the multitude of coral that the aquarium grows, Birch’s Aquarium is full of adventures and good times.
+The aquarium is open year round, with the exception of major holidays, from 9 am to 5 pm daily.

 Don’t miss out visiting the array of sea creatures at the Birch Aquarium.
-The Shoal Beach Hotel La Jolla isn’t far from this fun place, make sure to reserve your room today to discover this landmark.
+The Shoal La Jolla Beach hotel in La Jolla isn’t far from this fun place, make sure to reserve your room today to discover this landmark.

 BOOK DIRECT & SAVE MORE